The demister outlets viewed through the cut-out in the cabin-side bulkhead. (Dave O'Neil)

 The elbows in the mounting plate that covers the above cut-out.
 (Chris Wilson)

-... and passing through the large aperture in the cabin-side bulkhead, and the smaller holes in the engine compartment-side bulkhead, direct to the rubber block seal.
+The tubes pass through the large aperture in the cabin-side bulkhead, and the smaller holes in the engine compartment-side bulkhead, direct to the rubber block seal.

 Even clearer is this image on a chrome bumper shell that could be as early as 1971.
 (Graham Barker)